-Though there are two ways to apply to the College of Graduate Studies (online or with a printed application) all students are strongly encouraged to submit the admissions application materials online.
-See recommended application target dates.
+The College of Graduate Studies offers an online application process for admission to all graduate degree programs.
+For students wishing to use financial aid, there are recommended application target dates.
 It may be helpful to schedule an appointment with the program coordinator or advisor for the degree or program you wish to pursue prior to submitting your application.

 Step-by-Step Instructions for Applying Online